Up opening sequence: Plot

 The scene "sketches out Carl's early married life with childhood sweetheart Ellie".
-In general definitions, the 'sequence' excludes the earlier parts of the film's prologue in which Carl watches a filmreel about Charles F Muntz and has a dialogue sequence with Ellie.
+In general definitions, the 'sequence' excludes the earlier parts of the film's prologue in which Carl watches a filmreel about Charles Muntz and has a dialogue sequence with Ellie.
 The sequence is "only minutes in length and almost completely silent".

-The sequence begins with a flash of a camera at their wedding, followed by their first kiss, which is applauded by Ellie's lively family as well as Carl's stoic family.
-After fixing up the house where they met to match Ellie's childhood drawing, they spend their marriage doing three main activities: watching clouds, working at the zoo (Ellie as a tour guide and Carl as a balloon salesman), and reading together.
+The sequence begins with a flash of a camera at their wedding day, followed by their first on-screen kiss, which is applauded by Ellie's lively family as well as Carl's nonchalant family.
+After fixing up the old house where they met to match Ellie's childhood drawing, they spend their marriage doing three main activities: watching clouds, working at a local zoo (Ellie as a tour guide and Carl as a balloon salesman), and reading together.
 During one cloud-watching session, Carl points out a cloud that looks like a baby.
-Inspired, they decide to conceive a child and prepare a nursery, but as the music slows, the two learn at the doctor's office that their attempts to have a child have failed (with it being implied that Ellie either had a miscarriage, or is infertile) leaving them devastated.
+Inspired, they decide to conceive a child of their own and prepare a nursery, but as the music slows, the two learn at the doctor's office that their attempts to do so have backfired (with it being implied that Ellie either had a miscarriage or is infertile), leaving them devastated.
 At their house, Carl brings Ellie her childhood scrapbook, which consoles her.
 They begin to keep a spare change jar to save up for Ellie's dream trip to Paradise Falls.
-However, several events, including a flat tire, Carl breaking his leg, and the house getting damaged during a storm, cause them to repeatedly break open the jar early.
+However, several events, including a flat tire, Carl breaking his leg, and the house getting damaged during a storm, cause them to repeatedly break open their jar early.